 |(in million kWh)|

 Our electricity consumption depends on the use of our electrically-powered compressors and the energy required for nitrogen production.
 A small percentage of the electricity consumption is required for our offices.
 Around 10% more electricity was used in 2018 compared to 2017.
 This higher consumption was due to the electrically-powered compressors and the energy required for nitrogen production.

 We keep records of environmental irregularities in order to learn from these and, where possible, take adequate action to limit environmental damage in the future.
-Of the total of 157 nvironmental irregularities, we ourselves did not pick up on any irregularities in 12 cases.
-The number of environmental irregularities reported per focal area for Gasunie in the Netherlands and Germany was as follows:
+The number of environmental irregularities reported for Gasunie in the Netherlands and Germany was: